 - Leave the thread or simply log-off

-- Discuss the situation with the Director at email@example.com or email firstname.lastname@example.org.
+- Discuss the situation with the Director at firstname.lastname@example.org

 It is not acceptable to post the same post in two different forums.
 When you do this, it can make Members feel as though they need to respond more than once.
 It is also added work on the Director and the Moderators.
 Your post should be responded to in due time.
-Double posting includes summarizing posts in a different forum.
-Double posting also refers to copying your own previous posts and re-posting them within new posts or threads; please use an internal isurvive link to an earlier post if necessary for reference (this is the only instance when including a url is permissible).
+Double posting includes summarising posts in a different forum.
+Double posting also refers to copying your own previous posts and re-posting them within new posts or threads; please use an internal isurvive link to an earlier post if necessary for reference (this is the only instance when including a URL is permissible).